Up to 60% off sofas & mattresses — limited‑time deals.

 Don’t forget what opens, slides, and pulls out

-Door swings, cabinet doors, radiator clearance, and sliding patio doors are the usual surprises.
-If any must remain fully functional, treat that area as non-negotiable empty space.
+Door swings, cabinet doors, radiators, and sliding patio doors are easy to miss.
+If something must open fully, treat that clearance as reserved space.

 Match comfort to your body, not the showroom